 Kurt Squire is an expert on learning with technology.
 He has directed several game-based learning projects, ranging from ARIS, a tool for place-based mobile app development, to ProgenitorX, a game about saving the world from zombies through stem cell technology.

-Bill Maurer is a cultural anthropologist who conducts research on law, property, money and finance, focusing on the technological infrastructures and social relations of exchange and payment.
+Bill Mauer is a cultural anthropologist who conducts research on law, property, money and finance, focusing on the technological infrastructures and social relations of exchange and payment.

 Constance Steinkuehler’s expertise is on cognition and learning in commercial entertainment games and games designed for impact.
 Her research interests include neuroscience and games, learning analytics, and mixed methods.